rjfarmer/mesaplot/README.md

 ````python
 m.scrubHistory()
 ````
-Which will create a file "LOGS/history.data.scrubbed" if you dont want that then:
+Which will create a file "LOGS/history.data.scrubbed" if you don't want that then:
 ````python
 m.scrubHistory(fileOut='newFile')
 ````

-To load aa profile file then its:
+To load a profile file then its:
 ````python
 m.loadProfile()
 ````
-Again you change the LOGS folder eeither with log_fold or f=.
+Again you change the LOGS folder either with log_fold or f=.
 To choose which file to load, either:
 ````python
 m.loadProfile(num=MODEL_NUMBER)